1 Peter

 Introduction

-Peter, having spoken about the business of relationships, 2:11-3:12, returns again to the issue of suffering.
-First, he tackles the issue of suffering for righteousness sake, 3:13-17, and then, in our passage for study, goes on to speak of the inevitable victory of the faithful who suffer, 3:18-22, a passage containing a number of difficult verses sometimes used to support extreme points of view.
+Peter, having spoken about suffering for righteousness sake, 3:13-17, now goes on to speak of the inevitable victory of the faithful who suffer, 3:18-22.
+This passage contains a number of difficult verses which are sometimes used to support extreme points of view.

 The passage

 v19-20.
-Here we are introduced to the idea of Jesus preaching to the "spirits in prison."
+In these verses we are introduced to the idea of Jesus preaching to the "spirits in prison."
 They are described as a disobedient group who lived during the time of Noah.
 Are they the spirits of the dead bound in hell?
-They may even be the people who lived before the flood, or even all those who have never heard the Good News.
+Are they the people who lived before the flood, or even all those who have never heard the Good News?
 Although these ideas are popular, they are probably a long way from the truth.
 It is more likely that Peter is using an illustration of suffering for righteousness sake.
 Noah was someone who was faithful to his calling.
 He spoke the word of God to his generation, but no one listened to his words.
-He suffered humiliation and even more, he suffered the violence of the surging deep.
-Yet, he was saved with his family.
-The preaching of Jesus, referred to here, is best understood as a preached word by Noah to his own generation.
-That generation was the notorious group - the spirits in prison.
+He suffered humiliation and even more, he suffered the violence of the surging flood.
+Yet, in the power of God he came through it all with his family.
+The preaching of Jesus, referred to here, is best understood as the divine word preached by Noah to his own generation.
+That generation was "the spirits in prison."
 Noah was the agent of Jesus' words in that he preached the way of salvation.
-His generation failed to listen to the gospel and thus perished in the surging deep.
+His generation failed to listen to the gospel and thus perished in the surging flood.

 v21.
-Here again we face an extremely difficult verse that seems to imply that baptism saves us.
+Here again we face an extremely difficult verse which seems to imply that baptism saves us.
 The verse is often used by those who believe in baptismal regeneration.
 It is also used to support other teachings on water baptism.
-Yet, the chances are that the text is not referring to water baptism, but rather the baptism of fire - of suffering, cf. Mk.10:38-40.
-Noah's trial, through the surging water, symbolizes the trials believers go through in their journey to eternity.
+Yet, the chances are that the text is not referring to water baptism at all, but rather the baptism of fire - of suffering, cf. Mk.10:38-40.
+Noah's trial, through surging water, symbolizes the trials believers go through in their journey to eternity.
 Such suffering doesn't actually save us, but we will inevitably be saved, and this through the death, resurrection, ascension and heavenly rule of Christ.
-Our struggle reflects his, as it does of all who went before, eg. Noah.
+Our struggle reflects his, as it does for all who went before, eg. Noah.
 Suffering is a "pledge of a good conscience", an outward expression of our standing with Christ which involves both living the gospel and proclaiming the gospel.
-To make sure we don't think that he is speaking about water baptism, Peter states clearly that he is not on about a washing baptism.
-Rather, he is speaking about another kind of baptism, a baptism of persecution, suffering and trouble.
-This kind of baptism demonstrates a right relationship with God through Christ.
-Our willingness to serve Christ in difficult times, is an expression of his renewing work within and thus, our right standing in the sight of God.
+To make sure we understand what type of dunking he is talking about, Peter states clearly that he is not talking about being immersed in water - bathing.
+Rather, he is speaking about another kind of "baptism", an immersion in persecution, of being submerged in suffering and trouble.
+This kind of "baptism" demonstrates a right relationship with God through Christ.
+Our willingness to serve Christ in difficult times is an expression of his renewing work within and thus, our right standing in the sight of God.

 v22.
-As for coming through this suffering (baptism), it is our identification with Christ's resurrection and ascension that saves us.
-All powers will ultimately submit to Him, thus we are secure in him.
+As for coming through this suffering ("baptism"), it is our identification with Christ's resurrection and ascension that saves us.
+All powers ultimately submit to Him, thus we are secure in him.

 Glory in suffering

-Our passage for study is an extremely difficult one to understand.
-What Peter does is link the suffering of his readers with that of Christ.
+Our passage for study is an extremely difficult one to understand, although Peter's point is simple enough.
+What Peter does is link the suffering of his readers, first with the suffering of Noah and his family, and then with that of Christ.
 Christ's suffering achieved wonderful results and ended in glory.
-For the believer, who similarly suffers because of their testimony (witness) to Christ, there are positive effects and in the end, glory.
+For a believer, who similarly suffers because of their witness to Christ, there is set before them ultimate glory.

 Discussion

-2. "Troubles lift us up where we belong", comment.
+2. "Troubles lift us up where we belong", Joe Cocker.
+Comment.